ExpenceProject/Expence/README.md

 - **Server:** The backend, developed in Java with Spring Boot, follows a **hexagonal architecture**.
 This design ensures a clean separation between the business logic and external systems (e.g., database, API clients), making the application modular, maintainable, and easy to test.

 ## Setup
+To run the application, follow these steps:

+- **Configuration file**:
+   Make sure you have a proper `.env` file located in the `client` folder.

+- **Docker**:
+   Start the necessary services using Docker.
+Run the following command in the project root directory: `docker compose up -d`

+- **Client**:
+   Navigate to the `client` folder and run the following commands:
+   - `npm install` to install the required dependencies.
+   - `npm run dev` to start the development server.
+   The application should now be running on `http://localhost:5173`.

+- **Server**:
+   Navigate to the `server` folder and run the application using your IDE or the following command: `./gradlew bootRun`
+   The server should now be running on `http://localhost:8080`.

 ## Authors
 Project created by: